QUESTION: How long should you wait to replace a pet that dies?

 When my dear golden retriever died, I thought I was ready for a new dog.
 When we got her home, in tears the first thing I said to my husband was, "This isn't my dog!"
 Grief hits us in the way that it really is, not the way we want it to.

 Don: Talking about my dog Spot earlier, still brought a tear to my heart and a lump in my throat.
-People often come to counseling and when speaking of a loss say, "oh, but I am done grieving that loss.
-A few minutes later tears start coming as we openly talk about the regrets, resentments and unexpressed emotions.
+People often come to counseling and, when speaking of a loss say, "oh, but I am done grieving that loss.
+A few minutes later, tears start coming as we openly discuss regrets, resentments and unexpressed emotions.
 No matter what we think, grief happens the way it does in its unique way with each person.

 Deb: The apology piece comes in when we think about all the things we wished we had known.
 Our animals can’t tell us, "Hey, I am having a side ache here."
-Many times we have to guess when and when not to take a pet to the vet.
-Grievers can be very angry with the doctor for not knowing or catching things earlier.
-Even if we logically know that there was no way to know that doesn't speak to our emotional heart.
-The apology is often addressing the regret that the heart feels, not necessarily what logic dictates we should feel.
+We often have to guess when and when not to take a pet to the vet.
+Grievers can be angry with the doctor for not knowing or catching things earlier.
+That doesn't speak to our emotional heart even if we logically know there is no way to know.
+The apology often addresses the regret that the heart feels, not necessarily what logic dictates we should feel.

 Don: Unless the heart level is addressed, the pain continues.
-So on the heart level your forgiveness of the dog eating all the good shoes and the apology that you didn't find out in time are part of the action steps of grief recovery.
+So, on the heart level, your forgiveness of the dog eating all the suitable shoes and the apology that you didn't find out in time is part of the action steps of grief recovery.

-Deb: What you do with "I wish I would have" you offer up, "I am so sorry that I didn't."
+Deb: What do you do with "I wish I would have?" you say, "I am so sorry that I didn't."
 From your heart.
 "I just couldn't stand to see you in such pain."
-By acknowledging it, out loud, I stop just carrying it around in my head and hurting in my heart.
-I get it out and when someone with an open non-critical heart hears it, the pain just starts going down.
+By acknowledging it out loud, I stop just carrying it around in my head and hurting in my heart.
+I get it out, and when someone with an open, non-critical heart hears it, the pain just starts going down.
 I become more grounded and complete.

 Don: You start feeling like yourself again.